+/home/cis90/simben \$ mail milhom90

+Subject: Good Bones

+Hey Homer,

-/home/cis90/simmsben \$ mail roddyduk Subject: Good bones Hey Duke, I really appreciate thatbone you sent me last week.
-Let me knwo if you want to go mark some fench posts this weekend.
-Later, Ben
+I really appreciate thatbone you sent me last week.

+Let me knwo if you want to go mark some fench posts

+this weekend.

+Later,

+Ben

 You are composing a message and you spot some typos ...
 CRUD ... what can you do?